tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 She drops the gun, the metallic sound of it hitting the floor punctuating the end of the encounter.
 She crumples, her knees buckling.
 Reine catches her before she hits the ground, her body wracked with sobs.

 The assassin's body hits the floor with a heavy thud, his breaths ragged and shallow.
-Despite everything, no one deserves to die without a chance.
 I crawl over to him, Reine's worried gaze following me.
+I'm not going to let him die until he gives us answers.

 "Stay with me," I command, pressing my hands against the wound, trying to stem the tide of blood, but it’s like trying to hold back the ocean with a sieve.
 "Who sent you?
 Tell me about the Void Whisperer."